-This winter, we’re warming our hearts with immersive journeys through the works of exceptional artists!
-And to make sure you don’t get lost in all the cultural activities on offer in Europe’s capital, we’ve put together a list of the season’s unmissable exhibitions in and around Brussels.
+This summer, we’re refreshing our hearts with immersive journeys through the works of exceptional artists!
+And to make sure you don’t get lost in all the cultural activities on offer in the European capital, we’ve listed the season’s must-see exhibitions in and around Brussels.

 Mundo Pixar at the legendary Brussels Expo

 Do you know everything there is to know about Pixar animated films?
-Good news: they’re all at Brussels Expo, and they’re ready to let you relive their adventures in an exhibition that immerses you in the colorful world of Pixar.
+Good news: they’re all at Brussels Expo, and they’ll be bringing their adventures to life in an exhibition that immerses you in the colorful world of Pixar.
 In this 3,000 m² exhibition space, you’ll find toys from Toy Story in Andy’s bedroom, explore the oceans in Finding Nemo, explore the emotional control center in Vice-versa or stroll through the streets of Santa Cecilia, just like in Coco.

 📍Address: Brussels Expo Palais 1 – Avenue impératrice Charlotte (opposite Heysel metro station), Brussels